It has been a long winter in Fargo and as much as we love a snow-covered tree, it’s nice to finally see the sun!

 Once the snow clears enough to get up close to the murals (or even when it hasn’t) you’ll start to see a whole bunch of pretty colors filling your Instagram feed of people taking pictures with the murals created by local artists.

 Once the sun comes out, the garage doors swing open and you start seeing the crowds of people on the patios around town.
 Who doesn’t love enjoying a local craft beer or trying some local fare while also soaking in some rays?!
+Check out the complete guide to Fargo-Moorhead patios.

 4. Lindenwood lift bridge